 5. “Service to others is the rent you pay for your room here on earth.”

 Ali was all about service to others.
-That’s why he visited my school over 10 years ago.
+That’s why he visited my school more than 10 years ago.
 Even when weakened by Parkinson’s, he always believed his presence could help inspire others.

 I’ve always felt it was important to think about how I can help other families of kids with learning and thinking differences.
 Helping others wasn’t just good for them.
 It was good for my family.
 My wife and I joined the Parent Education Network (one of Understood’s founding partners), and we connected with so many other parents.
 It can feel lonely if you don’t think others understand you.
 Sharing knowledge and experiences with other parents can change that.

-Ali passed away earlier this year, on June 3, 2016.
+Ali passed away on June 3, 2016.
 When I heard the news, I thought back to his visit to my school so many years ago.

 I remembered how as he was leaving, he paused to sign a poster of his famous fight with Sonny Liston.
 With a pen shaking in his hand, he signed the firmest and most beautifully clear signature you could ever imagine from a man whose very body was struggling against him.
 Above his signature, he wrote: “I am still the greatest, no matter my challenges.”